LudovicTuncay/HLProp/README.md

 Please note that hlp.propagate() takes a 1D (# classes) or 2D (Batch Size, # classes) torch.Tensor as an input and returns the propagated labels as a torch.Tensor of the same shape as the input.

+the `propagate` method can also be used to propagate on continuous values using the same API.
+This is true if and only if a higher value indicates a higher confidence in the label.
+This can be useful to apply HLP to the output of a classifier as a post-processing step.

 ## Citation
 If you use this code in your research, please consider citing the following paper: